StockSharp/doc/en/topics/UdpDumper.md

-# S\#.UDP Dumper
+# UDP Dumper

-The app **S\#.UDPDumper** is designed to accumulate UDP packets.
+The app **UDPDumper** is designed to accumulate UDP packets.
 Using this program, you can check the valid of the network settings made by a broker or exchange.
 And also, accumulate data for further tests of the connector.

-To install need use [S\#.Installer](SharpInstaller.md).
+To install need use [Installer](SharpInstaller.md).

 ## Setup and run